GreatBallacuda/forPG/README.md

 # NOTICE:
-for the sake of the privacy of your datasets, please copy it to datasets/ dir
+for the sake of the privacy of your datasets, I deleted from repo.
+Please copy it to "datasets" dir.

 # Highlight:
 - AlBERT works really good.
 Especially after good fine-tuning.